>> Top Black Friday Offers (Still Active) <<

 best free disk cloning software - 2x nvme ssd drives

 Another common problem when cloning to newer style NVMe drives is that of driver incompatibility arising after the cloning process has completed.
-NVMe drives use a different driver than the more traditional and commonly encountered SATA based drives which they are rapidly replacing in many modern PC systems and, if the correct driver is not installed, the operating system itself might not be able to recognize the new NVMe drive after the cloning process has completed.
+NVMe drives use a different driver than the more traditional and commonly encountered SATA based SSD drives for which they are rapidly replacing in many modern PC systems and, if the correct driver is not installed, the operating system itself might not be able to recognize the new NVMe drive after the disk cloning process has completed.

-NB – Whilst this issue can usually be fixed by simply installing the latest NVMe driver from the manufacturer’s website, users of modern Windows systems will most likely find the operating system itself can temporarily make use of generic NVMe drives before the system then automatically downloads and installs the correct NVMe drives a little later on.
+NB – Whilst this issue can usually be fixed by simply installing the latest NVMe driver from the disk manufacturer’s website, users of modern Windows systems will most likely find the operating system itself can temporarily make use of generic NVMe drivers before the system then automatically downloads and installs the correct NVMe drives a little later on.

 best free disk cloning software - multiple sata inc nvme drives